Skip to main content

 Picture from visionroom.com

-By cutting back on “frills” like meals, lounges, seat allocation, and focusing on point-to-point travel (rather than complex “hub-and-spoke” operations), they were able to focus their resources on superior speed and friendly service at low prices.
+By cutting back on “frills” like meals, lounges, seat allocation, and focusing on point-to-point travel (rather than complex “hub-and-spoke” operations), they were able to focus their resources on superior speed and excellent customer service at low prices.
 The result?
-A novel travel option that created a new market of travellers who could not previously afford air travel previously.
+A novel travel option that created a new customer base of travellers who could not previously afford air travel previously.
 Of course, over the decades, hundreds of new budget carriers have emerged to compete in this new space.
 However, Southwest Airlines had no doubt created a blue ocean for itself 40 years ago with its bold strategy.
+The power of competition is evident, as the success of their model has led to a transformation in the entire airline industry.

 The Strategy Canvas is indeed a powerful tool to help you understand the Blue Ocean Strategy, map out and visualize your competitive positioning vis-à-vis your competitors.
 A good BOS strategy curve should: